-Bristol has forever been a culture capital of Europe, with its contributions to pop culture and the arts simply immeasurable.
-Banksy, Damien Hirst, Stephen Merchant, JK Rowling, Lee Evans, Ian Holloway, John Cleese (Weston counts right?), the laundry-list of noteworthy Bristolians is ever-growing and ever-important.
+Particularly over the last 40 years, Bristol has established itself a culture capital of Europe, with its contributions to pop culture and the arts simply immeasurable.
+Banksy, Stephen Merchant, JK Rowling, Lee Evans, Ian Holloway, John Cleese (Weston counts right?), the laundry-list of noteworthy Bristolians is ever-growing and ever-important.

 IDLES – Well Done (2018)

-With the release of their second studio album Joy as an Act of Resistance, IDLES have suddenly-yet-deservedly sky-rocketed to become one of the most forward-thinking, long-awaited and much-desired voices of reason within pop music.
+Throughout the release of their second studio album Joy as an Act of Resistance, IDLES deservedly sky-rocketed to become one of the most forward-thinking, long-awaited and much-desired voices of reason within pop music.

-2017’s Brutalism was the band’s breakthrough release however, with Well Done easily recognised among the album’s many highlights – and don’t we all know a Tarquin.
+2017’s Brutalism was the band’s breakthrough debut release however, with Well Done easily recognised among the album’s many highlights.
+And don’t we all know a Tarquin.

 KOAN Sound – Lost In Thought (2015)

 Big things were expected of the genre-crossing KOAN Sound, signing to Skrillex’s OWSLA, as well as Inspected Records many years ago.
 In 2019 the duo’s live tour has proved to be a huge hit among critics and fans alike, but look back to their Dynasty EP for the Bristol boys’ best.